Understanding The Science: What Is Systems Psychology?

 On social dynamics

 At a larger scale, Systems Psychology can help us understand and address societal issues.
-For example, it can provide insights into how different societal systems—like education, healthcare, or government—interact and influence individual and collective behavior.
+For example, it can provide insights into how different societal systems—like education, healthcare, or government—interact and influence individual and group behavior.

 Criticisms of systems psychology